Scrutinizing a massless dark photon: basis independence: Physical effects of a massless dark photon

+The charge redefinition of can also be seen in the Compton scattering, which is used to measure the fine structure constant experimentally~\cite{Parker191}.
+Moreover, in the general basis, we find that only with the summation of the cross sections of $Ae^-\to Ae^-$, $Ae^-\to Xe^-$, $Xe^-\to Ae^-$ and $Xe^-\to Xe^-$, the total cross section in the Compton scattering is basis independent and equal to the one calculated in case a).

 In the above we have seen that the observable effects of EM interaction is independent of $\beta$ in the example of muon $g-2$ and no beyond SM effects show up.
 From Eq.~\eqref{eq:Lb-bar}, the $Z$ boson interaction is already independent of $\beta$.
-One can ask whether any physical effects induced by the kinetic mixing show up in the weak interaction involving only SM particles.
+One can ask whether any physical effects induced by the kinetic mixing show up in the weak interaction involving only SM particles and the massless dark photon.